verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] If you've decided to be insufferable, preface it by becoming a genius
 - [ ] Fancy is my second favourite f word
 - [ ] I met someone with frontal lobe capacity
+- [ ] Belief involves a level of giving a crap.